samcranford/dandy_simulator/README.md

 Comment out any sensor related nodes that gazebo will handle from launch file including diff drive nodes.

+In the Nav2 Base Params file, FollowPath 'rotate_to_heading_angular_vel' parameter should be dropped to .30 rad/s (Avoids overshoot and instability).

 Run gazebo with: gazebo *world_file* -s libgazebo_ros_init.so